z3t0vic/arch-btrfs-boot-fix/README.md

 Once inside the chroot, synchronize the kernel and the bootloader:

 Bash
-# Regenerate initramfs
+# Regenerate initramfs for all kernels
 mkinitcpio -P

 # Update GRUB configuration
 grub-mkconfig -o /boot/grub/grub.cfg
 4. Finalize
-Exit the environment and reboot your system:
+Exit and unmount everything safely:

 Bash
 exit